Back to all posts

 It might seem counterintuitive, but cold water is your disposal’s best friend.
 Always run a strong stream of cold water before, during, and for about 20 seconds after you finish grinding food.
 Hot water can liquefy fats and grease, which seems helpful at first, but it allows them to travel further down your pipes before they cool and solidify into a clog.
 Cold water, on the other hand, keeps fats solid, making it easier for the disposal blades to chop them up and flush them through the system completely.
 This simple step also helps keep the motor from overheating, ensuring your disposal works efficiently for years to come.

-Establish a Regular Cleaning Routine
+Create a Simple Cleaning Routine

 Keeping your garbage disposal clean is key to preventing foul odors and buildup.
 For a quick refresh, just squirt a little dish soap into the disposal, run some cold water, and let it run for about a minute.
 For a deeper clean, toss a handful of ice cubes and a scoop of coarse salt (like rock salt) down the drain.
 Run the cold water and turn on the disposal; the ice and salt work together to scrub the grinding chamber and blades without harsh chemicals.
 To get rid of lingering smells, you can grind up some citrus peels from lemons or oranges.
 It’s an easy way to leave your sink smelling fresh and clean.

-Warning Signs That Your Disposal Needs Help
+Warning Signs Your Disposal Needs Attention

 Your disposal will usually give you a heads-up when something is wrong.
 If you hear a humming sound but the blades aren’t spinning, it’s likely jammed.
 Persistent leaks under the sink are another clear sign that a seal or connection has failed, and that water damage could be next.
 You should also pay attention if you find yourself hitting the reset button frequently or if your sink drains very slowly despite your cleaning efforts.
 These symptoms suggest a deeper problem that DIY fixes might not solve.
 If you notice any of these issues, it’s time to call for professional help to avoid a bigger mess down the road.

-When to Call a Professional Plumber
+When Is It Time to Call a Plumber?

 While tackling a home repair project yourself can be incredibly satisfying, it’s also important to know when to step back and call for help.
 Garbage disposals combine electricity, sharp blades, and water, which can be a tricky combination.
 If you’ve tried the DIY solutions and are still stuck, or if you simply don’t feel comfortable with the repair, there’s no shame in calling a professional.
 A licensed plumber can diagnose the problem quickly and safely, saving you time, stress, and potentially preventing a small issue from turning into a major headache.
 Think of it as calling in a specialist to get the job done right.